Achieve higher intensity commercial/industrial land uses through at least one of the following strategies:

 As one walks along an indoor mall there is another storefront to look at and enter every 25 to 40 feet.
 Mall interiors have very few blank walls.
 Successful commercial zones follow this same Gehl Door Average rule of thumb: the more different retail shops located along a street, the more reasons to be there.
 See a sampling of ordinances for limiting parking garage walls facing the street.

-Document the existence of a district meeting the FAR standard and/or zero-lot line.
+Document the existence of a district meeting the Floor to Area Ratio (FAR) standard and/or zero-lot line.

 Achieve 1 Star rating AND: locate the higher intensity district near higher density housing; have at least one co-working office space in your city.